LIVING IN ASIA

 As a first stop you might want to stay at the Clark Field Holiday Inn.
 It has tons of facilities, and you are in easy reach of everything Angeles has to offer.
 It's an ideal 'base' from which to begin your search for your Philippines retirement home.
 Room rates are cheap when you book online.
 Airport Shuttle service too.

-The range of accommodation in Manila 'Metro' is as one might expect, wide and varied, with residential hotels, apartments, condo's, houses and villas priced to suit all budgets.
-Vacation rentals may be a good starting point; very different from staying in a hotel, and on a per person basis, a lot cheaper.
-Click any listing on the right for full details.
+The range of accommodation in Manila 'Metro' is as one might expect, wide and varied, from vacation rentals, residential hotels, apartments, condo's, houses to villas priced to suit all budgets.
+A vacation rental is a good starting point; very different from staying in a hotel, and on a per person basis, a lot cheaper, but as it is for a short period, more expensive than what you will pay when you move into an apartment on a longer term lease.

 Owning or renting property in the Philippines